How to Paint RV Cabinets

 Prime the cabinets before you paint

-Ok, now your prep work is all complete and you’re ready to prime your cabinets.
+Now that your prep work is complete, you’re ready to prime your RV cabinets.

 The best primer for RV cabinets